Advantages and Disadvantages of DRAM | Uses & Applications

 DRAM is capable to store more data compare to SRAM as well as it is cheaper than SRAM.
 Dynamic RAM is most commonly used in the personal computer systems and workstations.

-Advantages of DRAM (Dynamic)
+Advantages of DRAM over SRAM

 Here, we will spread light on the several characteristics and benefits of dynamic RAM for main memory.